cpu0x00/circuit-ducky/README.md

 - sometimes the script is buggie if you find a big amount of [kbd.send(None, SOMETHINGS)] delete them and it will be good to go

-- obviously if you have a better for the script ideas make it happen and hit me up with it !
+- obviously if you have a better ideas for the script ideas make it happen and hit me up with it !